Dear Grandpa Roy

-… a series of ongoing articles for contemporary beekeepers who are interested in natural beekeeping and learning how to improve their bee stewarding skills.
+This is a series of ongoing articles for contemporary beekeepers who are interested in natural beekeeping and learning how to improve their bee stewarding skills.
 These articles are written by some of the great purveyors of fine bee-ish information.
 They are free to you (and your bees) and our gift to your continued flowering.

 This series is dedicated to my Grandpa, Roy Bateman, an Illinois farmer who raised soybeans and corn, cattle and pigs … and tended his land and his family.
 He passed in the 1980s, just as Varroa destructor and modern agricultural practices changed the face of beekeeping (and so much else).
 He would have enjoyed meeting these writers …

-And please also enjoy this bounty …
+Please enjoy this bounty …

 Understanding Varroa so you can select for better, less-virulent mites and better-adapted bees.

 We hope you enjoy these articles.
 Please feel free to share them with anyone under the sun, moon and stars that might be interested.
-We are currently in the process of translating these articles into Italian, French and Spanish and are seeking translators in Polish, Turkish, Portuguese and other languages … all offered to accommodate the growing interest expressed by the worldwide bee community.
-We are at your service.
-And stay tuned for more articles coming along from other great, bright women and men writers from around our fine bee world.
+We are currently in the process of translating these articles into other languages (and if you, dear reader, want to translate one of these articles, please contact us).
+We want to be able to accommodate the growing interest expressed by the worldwide bee community; we are at your service.
+Stay tuned for more articles coming along from other great, bright women and men writers from around our fine bee world.
+And if you would like to express your appreciation to the authors, you can post a comment on this website and we will direct it to the writer.

 Blessed be.
 Blessed bees.

-{ 18 comments… read them below or add one }
+{ 27 comments… read them below or add one }

 This strums at the core of my heart and I am there, they are here, with you.